River towns, islands without power Sunday night

-WELLESLEY ISLAND - National Grid is reporting power outages from LaFargeville to Wellesley Island, including Grindstone Island.
+WELLESLEY ISLAND - National Grid reported power outages from LaFargeville to Wellesley Island, including Grindstone Island Sunday night.

-According to the utility company, 6,821 customers in the area are without power.
-The outage was reported at 7:05 p.m and power is expected to be restored by 9 p.m.
+According to the utility company, 6,821 customers in the area were without power.
+The outage was reported at 7:05 p.m and power was restored shortly afterwards.

+No further details were immediately available, and National Grid spokespeople for Central New York could not be reached for comment.

 (0) comments